 Rooney understands that any rash decision could bring about a premature end to his England career.
 However, at the same time, he is frustrated by the lack of game time under Jose Mourinho.

-He has started in just eight Premier League matches this season, and unless he gets regular first-team football, it would be wise of him to move elsewhere.
+He has started in just eight Premier League matches this season so unless he gets regular first-team football, it would be wise of him to move elsewhere and sites likes Football Talk are confident he’ll be on the move soon.

 Mourinho claimed earlier this week that Rooney could leave for China this month, but it seems the England striker will remain at Old Trafford till June.